AliRje82/Theory-UTM/README.md

 ### Binary Turing machine (BTM)
-This turing machine do everythings with 0 and 1's . note that universal turing machine can run only BTM.
+This turing machine do everythings with 0 and 1's.
+Note that universal turing machine can run only BTM.

 BTM will convert everything to 0 and 1. we will cover more detail about impelemntions later.

 ### InputTape
-As you know a turing machine need infinite tape but we cant allocate such memory in our code so we made a tape that grows if necessary.
+As you know a turing machine need infinite tape.
+To implement this we made a tape that increased in size if necessary.

 ### Universal turing machine
+Universal turing machine get the 3 tape mentioned above and start to simulate the given arbitrary turing machine.
+Finally the result is shown on the input tape with the messages like acceptance or rejection of desired languages.

 # Implementation details
 ## TM